 With regard to Subsection D, the certification of compliance is required whether documents are filed in paper form or via an e-filing system.
-Moreover, the certification is required on every document filed with a court or custodian regardless of whether the filing contains "confidential information" requiring safeguarding under this policy.

 With regard to Subsection E, a court or custodian is not required to review or redact documents filed by a party or attorney for compliance with this section.
 However, such activities are not prohibited.